Before Chipotle, there was Chi-Chi’s Mexican food in the 70s & 80s

 Maybe you also got to have burritos courtesy of the freezer case, but my mom didn’t buy those.
 And salsa?
 Well, it wasn’t fresh — just jarred.

+Worse still, my only acquaintance with guacamole growing up was the canned stuff (!) you could buy in the chips aisle.
 I never even experienced a fresh avocado and real guacamole until I was a legal adult — a fact which is astounding to me, looking back.
 It’s a staple ingredient these days!

 “A celebration of food!”

 Boy, has our experience with this culinary genre changed significantly since the 70s, especially for those of us Midwesterners who moved to the desert southwest at some point.

 Before there was Chipotle and Chevy’s, Baja Fresh and Qdoba, I’m pretty sure it was Chi-Chi’s that changed the Mexican food game for me in the 80s.
 Remember Chi-Chi’s Mexican-ish food?

 Watching that old commercial, is it any surprise to hear this company was started by non-Mexicans in… Minnesota?
 (Read more about that and the company history below.)
 Nevertheless, we have Chi Chi’s to thank for at least trying to expand our culinary horizons.

 Sure, it was a large chain with a negligibly Mexican food menu, but at the time, it was a gigantic leap forward towards authenticity — as well as our first experience with taking nearly our entire dinner home in a box because we ate too many chips and salsa.
 Oops.
 And at least the guacamole was made fresh. – BB

 Chi-Chi’s restaurant history (from 1979)

 From an article by Pam Luecke, Courier-Journal (Louisville, Kentucky) October 4, 1979